sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 #### Hostname resolution

-By default, **${solutionName}** resolves the `hostname` of the resource to a Fully Qualified Domain Name (FQDN) and displays this value in the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) attribute `host.name`.
+By default, **MetricsHub** resolves the `hostname` of the resource to a Fully Qualified Domain Name (FQDN) and displays this value in the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) attribute `host.name`.
 To display the configured hostname instead, set `resolveHostnameToFqdn` to `false`:

 ```yaml
 resolveHostnameToFqdn: false